krisch0u/cs411/User_cases/User Case 2#.md

-As a logged in user I want to select my food interest in order to find people who match me.
+As a logged in user I want to be able to save my location for future use.

-After the user creates a profile, the user should be able to choose their food interests from a list of available food options to choose from.
-Once their interests are set, other profiles are filtered so that profiles with more similar interests are shown first, followed by those with less similar interests.
-As a reach, add allergies and dislikes.
+After the user signs in, their location will be saved and so signing in again they will not need to reselect their location.
+The user will be able to see the top restaurants in the area and their corresponding nutritional values.